Stalin during the Russian Revolution, Civil War and Polish–Soviet War: Role in the Russian Civil War, 1917–1919

 Upon seizing Petrograd, the Bolsheviks formed the new revolutionary authority, the Council of People's Commissars.
 Stalin was appointed People's Commissar for Nationalities' Affairs; his job was to establish an institution to win over non-Russian citizens of the former Russian Empire.
 He was relieved of his post as editor of Pravda so that he could devote himself fully to his new role.

 In March 1918, the Menshevik leader Julius Martov published an article exposing Bolshevik crimes committed before the revolution.
 Martov wrote that Stalin had organized bank robberies and had been expelled from his own party for doing so (the latter part is untrue).
-Stalin sued Martov for libel and won.
+Stalin sued Martov for libel.

 After seizing Petrograd, civil war broke out in Russia, pitting Lenin's Red Army against the White Army, a loose alliance of anti-Bolshevik forces.
 Lenin formed an eight-member Politburo which included Stalin and Trotsky.
 During this time, only Stalin and Trotsky were allowed to see Lenin without an appointment.

 In May 1918, Lenin dispatched Stalin to the city of Tsaritsyn (later known as Stalingrad, now Volgograd).
 Situated on the Lower Volga, it was a key supply route to the oil and grain of the North Caucasus.
 There was a critical shortage of food in Russia, and Stalin was assigned to procure any he could find according to Prodrazvyorstka policy.
 The city was also in danger of falling to the White Army.
 He opposed the “military specialists”— former Tsarist professional military officers— and formed the "Tsaritsyn group," a loose group of like-minded Bolshevik military leaders and party members personally loyal to Stalin.
 In doing so, he first met and befriended Kliment Voroshilov and Semyon Budyonny, both of whom would become two of Stalin's key supporters in the military.
 Through his new allies, he imposed his influence on the military; in July Lenin granted his request for official control over military operations in the region to fight the Battle for Tsaritsyn.

 Stalin challenged many of the decisions of Trotsky, who at this time was Chairman of the Revolutionary Military Council of the Republic and thus his military superior.
 He ordered the killings of many former Tsarist officers in the Red Army; Trotsky, in agreement with the Central Committee, had hired them for their expertise, but Stalin distrusted them, seizing documents which showed many were agents for the White Army.
 This created friction between Stalin and Trotsky.
 Stalin even wrote to Lenin asking that Trotsky be relieved of his post.

 Stalin ordered the executions of any suspected counter-revolutionaries.
 In the countryside, he burned villages to intimidate the peasantry into submission and discourage bandit raids on food shipments.

 In May 1919, Stalin was dispatched to the Western Front, near Petrograd.
 To stem mass desertions and defections of Red Army soldiers, Stalin had deserters and renegades rounded up and publicly executed as traitors.